mishra013p/data/README.md

+# Exploratory Data Analysis Project on Diwali sale
-Analysis of Diwali Sale and extracting the information about the customers interest area
+Analysis of Diwali Sales and extracting information about the customer's interest area